September 1, 2020 – COVID dreams and conspiracies

 Local news reports draw a sorry picture of downtown Seattle.
 Bartells Drugs is closed.
 Starbucks is closed.
 Kress Grocery closed today.
 There is literally no place on our block to buy a coffee, a sandwich or a bandaid.
 My only choice for supplying our office is Target which is about 3 blocks away.
 Whenever we have an operating office again…

 September 3, 2020

 - COVID-19 deaths in the US near 190,000.
 UW Medical forecasts 400,000 by January.

 - 100 nights of protest in Portland, OR.

 - Trump disparages fallen military by calling them “losers for dying.”

 - Trump encourages his supporters to vote for him twice to test the mail-in ballot system.
 Barr follows suit.
 It’s a FELONY to intentionally vote twice.
 I plan to write Congress this week.

 - Vaccines are being rushed by the Trump administration to be approved by November 1 (3 days before the election).
-The medical community is really skeptical of this deadline and warns again that releasing it before Phase 3 trials are complete, will erode public trust in vaccines.
+The medical community is skeptical of this deadline and warns again that releasing vaccines before Phase 3 trials are complete, will erode public trust in vaccines.

 - In odd news, LA pilots encounter a guy in a jet pack at the airport, and a performance artist soars for 5 miles on a bundle of helium balloons before parachuting back down to earth.
 The balloons are presumed to still be up there somewhere…